davidfokkema/GIREP-EPEC-25-workshop/docs/index.md

 !!! exercise
     Import the :fontawesome-solid-file-csv:`pendulum-USD.csv` data file into a clean project.
 Change the column names if you'd like.
 Create a plot of distance versus time and use a model similar to:
     $$
-    s = s_0 + A \sin{2\pi f t + \phi},
+    s = s_0 + A \sin(2\pi f t + \phi),
     $$
-    with distance $s$ and time $t$.
+    where distance $s$ and time $t$ should be the names of the data columns.
 Try to fit the model using the default initial values; that probably will not result in a good fit.
 Now play around with the initial values; you may need to enable `Show initial fit` again.
 How does changing a parameter affect the model curve?
 Try to get a good fit.

     Data files: